Wire Fraud Prevention

 Use caution if you receive a call, email, or text message that appears to be from Kirtland Credit Union.
 Don’t click on links or call phone numbers in unsolicited messages.
 Remember: We will NEVER ask for your online banking access codes, credentials or for you to transfer money.

-If you may experience financial hardship related to the government shutdown, we’re here to help.
-Call 1.800.880.5328 or visit one of our branch locations for more information.
+If you are experiencing financial hardship related to the government shutdown, we’re here to help.
+Click here to see how we are standing with you.

 ROUTING NUMBER: 307070050